Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\BUG/!\ :
-Ocean bonus not being applied on oceanFlip regular message
 Production phase: infinite loop (when player has card production ?)
+Expression has changed Error after ocean bonus applied on reload

 ## Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones